Edward Stratemeyer: Personal life

-He married Magdalena Van Camp, the daughter of a Newark businessman, on March 25, 1891.
+Stratemeyer married Magdalena Van Camp, the daughter of a Newark businessman, on March 25, 1891.
 The couple had two daughters: Harriet Stratemeyer Adams (1892–1982) and Edna C. Squier (1895–1974), both of whom would later take over the future Stratemeyer Syndicate.

-Stratemeyer enjoyed the outdoors and often took annual summer trips to the Great Lakes, Lake George, and Lake Champlain with his family.
+Stratemeyer enjoyed the outdoors and often took annual summer trips to the Great Lakes, Lake George and Lake Champlain with his family.
 They traveled as far as the west coast and Yosemite.
 A humble man, he never sought public attention and preferred living a private and quiet life with his family at their home on N. 7th Street in the Roseville section of Newark.
-His relationships with his daughters was described as "warm", and his daughter Harriet recalled that it was a lively atmosphere growing up.
+His relationships with his daughters were warm and Harriet recalled a lively atmosphere growing up.

 Stratemeyer was a member of the Roseville Athletic Club and the New Jersey Historical Association.

 Stratemeyer died at age 67 in Newark, New Jersey on May 10, 1930, of lobar pneumonia and was buried in Evergreen Cemetery in Hillside, New Jersey.
-On May 12, 1930, two days after his death, the New York Times reported that his Rover Boys series "had sales exceeding 5,000,000 copies."
+On May 12, 1930, two days after his death, the New York Times reported that his Rover Boys series "had sales exceeding 5,000,000 copies".

 Accomplishments

-He pioneered the book-packaging technique of producing a consistent, long-running series of books using a team of freelance writers.
+Stratemeyer pioneered the book-packaging technique of producing a consistent, long-running series of books using a team of freelance writers.
 All of the books in the series used the same characters in similar situations.
 All of the freelance writers, including Mildred Benson, who developed the character of Nancy Drew, were published under a pen name owned by his company.